 - Click Restart from the bottom right and press 4 to boot into Safe Mode.

-- Press Windows key + X, then select Device Manager.
+- Press Windows key + X, then select Device Manager..

 Perform a Clean Driver Installation:

-Rename the nvlddmkm.sys File
+Rename and Regenerate the nvlddmkm.sys File

 - Open File Explorer → Go to C:\Windows\System32\drivers.